 The Honeymoon Phase

 Recently, I met a woman that deeply compliments my life.
-Our energies dance perfectly together.
-We met in April (after talking for a few months), and within that first moment of our eyes connecting, we felt the vibration of our alignment.
+Our energies dance perfectly together, a result of us both having a healthy inner relationship so we could expand upon that with another.
+We met in April (after talking for a few months), and within that first moment of our eyes connecting, we both knew that we wanted to co-create together.
 Since then we’ve been nearly inseparable.
 When we are out, we often get complimented by others as they witness the gratitude and love we express towards each other.
 One couple asked how long we’ve been together and then responded with “maybe its the honeymoon phase”; as if it’s impossible to continue and remain blissful for the duration of the relationship.
 This got me pondering on the concept of the honeymoon phase and the stories we tell ourselves.

 How the relationship starts off definitely sets its course.
 A weak foundation in a relationship is like trying to build a house on quicksand.
 No matter what you do, it continues to sink.
 Sometimes this is caused by one party projecting a front, as a measure to hide their true self.
 I call this the representative trap, where one projects a false identity due to their own fears and insecurities.
 This is tied to a lack of self-love and inner confidence (a genuine feeling of appreciation and self-acceptance) on their part, but vastly impacts the relationship due to unconscious projections.